What is my Landline Number: Quick Help Guide

 Who could forget uttering the immortal words 'sorry, you've got the wrong number'?
 Well, how can you be sure it's the wrong number if you don't even know what your own landline number is?
+So, if you're one of the many people out there asking what is my landline number?
 Here are a few ways to find out:

-The answer is crystal clear: call your mobile phone from your home phone and take a note of the phone number that appears on the screen.
+So how do you find landline numbers by using a mobile phone?
+The answer is simple: call your mobile phone from your home phone and take a note of the phone number that appears on the screen.
 This sounds wonderfully simple but it could turn out to be a bit more complicated than that.

-If you don’t have a home phone, check the paperwork - phone bills, contracts etc - that’s linked to your phone and broadband service.
-The number will appear somewhere.
-Check your bank statement too; if you pay by direct debit, your landline number might appear there.
+Another easy way to find landline numbers is by looking at a recent phone or broadband bill.
+Start by checking the paperwork - phone bills, contracts, etc - that’s linked to your phone and broadband.
+The number will appear somewhere, or you can check your bank statement too; if you pay by direct debit, your landline number might appear there in the payment description.

 Maybe you’re in the phone book and you don’t even know it!
 Check if there’s a telephone directory in your house and look up your surname and address - or the surname of the person who lived at your address before you - and with any luck, your number will be listed.

-- Check the phone is definitely working.
-If it’s a cordless handset, for example, check it’s fully charged.
+- If it’s a cordless handset, for example, check it’s fully charged.

 - Check any other telephones in the house to make sure they’re not off the hook.

-- Are you using the main telephone socket?
-There could be a problem between the main socket and any extension ones so always check the line at the main socket.
+- There could be a problem between the main socket and any extensions, so always check the line at the main socket.